VA Loan Basics

 The VA loan program doesn’t set a minimum credit score requirement.
 But the VA also doesn’t make loans.
 So it’s ultimately left to lenders to decide whether to institute a credit score requirement, which most do.
 VA lenders are typically looking for a credit score around 620, which is traditionally considered just “fair” credit.
-In contrast, conventional lenders often look for a minimum 660 FICO score, although you’ll often need more like a 740 to have a shot at the best rates and terms.
+In contrast, conventional lenders might want a higher score, and you'll often need more like a 740 to have a shot at the best rates and terms.

 VA loans also tend to be more lenient when it comes to things like a previous bankruptcy, foreclosure or short sale.
 The required waiting period following one of these events is usually shorter – sometimes considerably so – than what you would likely encounter with conventional and even FHA financing.

 Average interest rates on government-backed loans tend to be lower than conventional mortgage rates.
 It’s not uncommon for average VA loan rates to fall 0.5 percent to 1 percent below the average conventional loan rate.
 This lower rate, combined with monthly PMI savings, can substantially lower your monthly payment.

 For example, let's take a look at the monthly principal and interest payments on a 30-year, $200,000 mortgage with two different fixed interest rates: